 To remove the selected overlay from the animation, click Delete Overlay from either the Overlays tab in the Animation Properties pane when you hover over the overlay or from the Overlay group on the Animation tab.

 When a text overlay is generated and added to the animation, the default text is populated with Text, Text 2, Text 3 or Paragraph, Paragraph 2, Paragraph 3, and so on, with each additional text overlay added.
-Select the overlay to update, and under Map, on the Animation tab, in the Overlay group, click Edit Text to format the text.
-Edit the text and click the Close button to end the edit session.
+You can update a newly added text overlay while it is active by typing directly in the view and then clicking the Close button to end the in-view edit session.

-Any overlay can be renamed in the Animation Properties pane.
-When you hover over an overlay in the Overlays list, there are icons that appear: Edit Text , Zoom To , and Delete Overlay .
+You can update a text overlay at any time from the Animation Properties pane.
+When you hover over an overlay in the Overlays list, several icons appear: Edit Text , Zoom To , and Delete Overlay .
 Click Edit Text to update the name and click Edit Text again to save your changes.